kubernetes-sigs/karpenter/designs/spot-consolidation.md

 All consolidation actions contain an inherent tradeoff between price and availability.
 Consolidation actions are equivalent to a spot interruption, but without the deadline.
 This tradeoff applies to on-demand capacity, as well.
 This document explores approaches to enable consolidation for spot instances without regressing to lowest price.

-Each of the below solution works on a certain heuristics because most cloud providers don't surface capacity pool information for spot which presents unique challenges to efficiently select a certain spot instance Type that would cater to better price and availability with respect to the current node.
+Each of the below solution works on a certain heuristics because most cloud providers don't surface capacity pool information for spot which presents unique challenges to efficiently select a certain spot instance type that would cater to better price and availability with respect to the current node.
 Hence, the idea is to enable the consolidation based on different heuristics so that it makes sense to re-size the nodes only when there is significant cost benefit.

 ## Design Options